 134 Lygon Street, East Brunswick, Melbourne VIC 3057

 The Retreat Hotel’s main drawcard is its live music.
 For years it has been known for this and to this day it continues to put on show some killer bands to patrons.
 Once you usher your way past the dance floor, you’ll find a beer garden that has become a legend in itself.
 Astroturf on the floor, fairy lights in a large knobbed tree and seats aplenty its the ideal place to come a chill with some good mates, while listening to some smashing tunes.
+This might be the funnest beer garden Melbourne has to offer.

 280 Sydney Road, Brunswick, Melbourne VIC 3056